mohndng/hypemon/README.md

 # HypeMon
-A test run for a domain from NameCheap.
+- A test run for a domain from NameCheap.
+- Repository for Cloudflare Pages.